superkabuki/threefive_is_SCTE35/README.md

    The jackasses, they have big numbers man.

       I spend more time trying to format markdown than I do writing code.
-I'm going just going to start using plain text in pre tags.
+I'm just going to start using plain text in pre tags.

      This is what is destroying humanity,